|Nutritional Guidelines (per serving)|

-Preheat oven to 375 F with rack in center.
+Preheat the oven to 375 F with rack in center.
 Line two baking sheets with parchment paper.

-In a small bowl, whisk flour, baking powder, salt and cinnamon to combine; set aside.
+In a small bowl, whisk the flour, baking powder, salt, and cinnamon to combine; set aside.

-Add egg, and beat until light and fluffy, 1 to 2 minutes.
+Add the egg and beat until light and fluffy, 1 to 2 minutes.

-Add flour mixture and applesauce to bowl.
-Beat until just combined and no visible traces of flour, about 1 minute.
+Add the flour mixture and applesauce to the bowl.
+Beat until just combined and there are no visible traces of flour, about 1 minute.

-Drop dough 1 1/2 tablespoons at a time, 2-inches apart, onto prepared baking sheets.
+Drop the dough 1 1/2 tablespoons at a time, 2 inches apart, onto the prepared baking sheets.

 Bake, one tray at a time, until golden around edges and lightly browned on the bottom, 12 to 15 minutes.

-Let cool completely on baking sheets before sprinkling with confectioners sugar and serving.
+Let cool completely on the baking sheets.
+Sprinkle with confectioners sugar.

 Serve and enjoy.